-If you are heading for the Penang Ferry over to George Town on Penang Island, when you leave the station, keep to your left where you will see a covered walkway with stairs leading up - just walk along this and you will be at the ferry in a couple of minutes.
+If you are heading for the Penang Ferry over to George Town on Penang Island, when you leave the station, turn left at the exit.

-There are plenty of sign posts around so just follow them, as with all the building work going on around the station, things may change (again).
+There are plenty of sign posts around so just follow them - With all the building work still going on around the station, things may change (again).

 The money changer at Butterworth station seems to have momentarily disappeared - so you may want to bring enough Malaysian money just to get you over to the island if you are arriving on the train from Thailand.
 I am sure he will be back as soon as all the shops and kiosks at the station / Penang Sentral are fully open.

 There are a few places to stay near the station, but you will have to walk for between ten and twenty minutes or take a taxi.

 You are much better off heading over to the island on the ferry, as there is so much more choice of accommodation in George Town.